Leo-U/Hangman/README.md

 The `GamePersistence` module is encapsulated in the sense its methods are private and can only be accessed by the `Game` class that `include`s it.

 My code wraps a bunch of methods with `private`.
 Making use of `private` in this way is considered an encapsulation method even though doing so also helps achieve abstraction.
-The reason for this is, to the best of my understanding, that *encapsulation is a technique that is used to achieve abstraction*.
+The reason for this is, to the best of my understanding, that encapsulation is a technique that is used to achieve abstraction.
 That is, abstraction is a design goal, and encapsulation is one way to accomplish it.
+From, the use of abstraction also helps to enable encapsulation.

 ##### Single Responsibility Principle